planttheidea/bolster/README.md

 });
 ```

-**$.supports**
+**$.supports()**

 Check if browser supports a specific feature, and there are many features that are tested.
-To execute the method, pass in the string value for the feature.
+To execute the method, pass in the string value for the feature (a parameter is always required).
 Features tested (returns boolean value, unless specified):
 + applicationCache *(HTML5 Application Cache API)*
 + attachEvent *(proprietary legacy IE event-to-function assignment)*
 + audio *(HTML5 audio element)*